DanWin/hosting/README.md

 apt-get update && apt-get upgrade
 ```

-Note that both, debian and the torproject have hidden service package archives, so you may want to edit /etc/apt/sources.list to load from those instead:
+Note that debian also has an onion service package archive, so you may want to edit /etc/apt/sources.list to load from there instead:
 ```
 deb tor://vwakviie2ienjx6t.onion/debian `lsb_release -cs` main
-deb tor://apow7mjfryruh65chtdydfmqfpj5btws7nbocgtaovhvezgccyjazpqd.onion/torproject.org `lsb_release -cs` main
 ```

 Copy (and modify according to your needs) the site files in `var/www` to `/var/www` and the configuration files in `etc` to `/etc` after installation has finished.
 Then restart some services: